A version of this post was originally posted on Small and Mighty Co.

 Sale or Exchange (SOE) – the buyer can exchange unsold products for other items at the same value.

-Line Sheet – no-frills version of the wholesale catalogue, prices, terms and conditions, pack sizes etc. Can also be called order form or price list.
+Line Sheet – no-frills version of the wholesale catalogue, prices, terms and conditions, pack sizes, etc. Can also be called an order form or price list.

 Point of Sale (POS) – something that will help sell the brand, often it’s a sign with the story of the brand or a display unit for the range with some branding.

 Counter Display Unit (CDU) – A display stand for the products, usually holds a number of products and sits on a counter.

 Floor Standing Display Unit (FSDU) – A taller display stand for the products that sit on the shop floor.